Bethegnt/140-Days-Challenge/README.md

 **Nested if-statement** :
-In theJava nested if statement, it is also possible to use the if-else statements inside an if-else statement.
+It is also possible to use the if-else statements inside an if-else statement.

 <img width="520" alt="Syntax Java Nested-if Statement" src="https://user-images.githubusercontent.com/106432362/194313778-b8d841f0-42eb-4933-90ed-1aea703ddcec.png">